 Award values and recipients are to be determined by the ECP Fellowships Committee.

-- Master's students must be registered in year 1 or 2, as indicated on Minerva.
+- Master's Research students must be registered in year 1 or 2, as indicated on Minerva.

 - Doctoral students must be registered in years 1 through 6, as indicated on Minerva.